|

 special provision of copyright law (17

-and it parallels a design patent in many respects.
-The law authorizes
+protect vessel hulls and it parallels a design patent in many respects.

-issuance of a certificate of registration for an original design, which
+The law authorizes issuance of a certificate of registration for an

-used.
-The Register of Copyrights is the issuing authority and
+for material is used.
+The Register of Copyrights is the

-not the United States Patent and Trademark Office.
+issuing authority and not the United States Patent and Trademark

 One important advantage is that registration gives the design owner 2